pism/pism/doc/sphinx/climate_forcing/surface.rst

-To capture melt processes driven by changes in albedo without requiring a more sophisticated surface process model (including the firn layer, for example), dEBM-simple assumes that the surface albedo is a linear function of the modeled melt rate.
+To capture melt processes driven by changes in albedo without requiring a more sophisticated surface process model (including the firn layer, for example), dEBM-simple assumes that the surface albedo is a piecewise linear function of the modeled melt rate.

 .. math::
    :label: eq-debm-surface-albedo